 You might need to log on to access the Forcepoint Customer Hub.
 If you do not yet have credentials, create a customer account.
-See https://support.forcepoint.com/CreateAccount.
+To create a customer account, navigate to the Customer Hub Home page, and then click the Create Account link.